Clan Jetties Of Penang

 • Mazu Temple (妈祖庙)

-5. Lee Clan Jetty Penang (姓李桥)
+5. Lee Jetty (姓李桥)

-Residents of Lee Clan Jetty were forced to move from their original location when the Penang ferry terminal was built back in the 1960s.
+Residents of Lee Jetty were forced to move from their original location when the Penang ferry terminal was built back in the 1960s.

 Lee Jetty Lit At Night